cameron-simpson/css/lib/python/cs/vt/vt.5.md

       }
     }

-`flags` is a bit field holding the follow flags:
+`flags` is a bit field holding the following flags:

 `0x01` "INDIRECT":
   if set, the block data consist of a sequence of `blockref_record`s